komal-k2005/student_identification/README.md

 # Student-Registration-Crud-Operation
-This is a Student Registration Crud Operation in php with MySQL Database

-First of all you need to create a data base name "user" and create a table "card_activation"

-Import database from our given .sql file

-and dont forgot to create a image folder in your directory "upload_images"
+This is a Student identification in php with MySQL Database and dont forgot to create a image folder in your directory "upload_images"